CloudSixteen/Clockwork/README.md

 Contributing
 ------------
 If you wish to contribute to the development of Clockwork, you may issue a pull request using GitHub.
 You can find the Clockwork GitHub repository here https://github.com/CloudSixteen/Clockwork/

 **We will only accept your pull request if it meets the following requirements:**

+* Code must follow this standard: https://docs.google.com/document/d/1F24V5s21aXx5T5bbz0bQsOT1FWLgnqaP5iMy-DxHhL8/edit
 * Pull requests must only contain one commit.
 Add all of your changes files to one commit.
 * All contributions must match the coding standard used throughout Clockwork.
 * Commit messages must be descriptive, well punctuated, and tidy.